 Sales analytics tools can also provide intent data insights, based on buying signals that allow the sales team to divide customers into highly targeted segments for further outreach based on that data.

 Account-based sales tools serve multiple purposes due to the nature of the multichannel outreach and the required involvement of several different teams.
 Typically this type of B2B sales tool contains a broad range of functionality.
-Company and contact database, outreach automation, content management, and scheduling are some of the main functions of a B2B sales tool for account-based sales must-have, which is reflected in the pricing as well.
+Company and contact database, outreach automation, content management and scheduling are some of the main functions a B2B sales tool for account-based sales must have, which is reflected in the pricing as well.

 Sales communication tools

 As businesses adapt to remote working conditions, there is a clear need for sales communication tools sales teams can use to stay in constant contact with each other, other teams, and customers.
 CRMs often have an accompanying chat app with basic functionality however this is not enough for sales.
 While a simple app for chatting and sharing files is enough for keeping in touch with colleagues, for demo purposes, or online video meetings, a video calling tool is required.

 Video calling tools are great for team meetings, showcasing a demo of your offering, and giving presentations to a potential customer.
 In addition to a stable platform as most video calling tools are web-based, audio and video quality are key for leaving a professional impression.
 Some vendors offer an advanced set of functionality like integrations with other tools and a digital whiteboard which enhances team virtual collaboration.

 Onboarding new members in the sales teams is easier than ever with sales learning tools.
 You can save time and give colleagues insights into the secrets to the success of your sales.
 When it comes to email campaigns and social selling, share and compare notes with expert advice, tips and tricks, and different strategies you employ in your sales.